- Our Firm

 The law firm of DiMarco | Araujo | Montevideo, San Bernardino has worked very hard for over thirty years to protect the legal rights of eye injury victims.
 They know that when you hire a lawyer, you want to be full partners in the process so they educate the client every step of the way, inform them of all their options and stay committed to winning to the maximum compensation due under the law.
 Call us today to schedule your free initial consultation so a San Bernardino eye injury lawyer can answer your questions and discuss your case.

 With any injury, it is critical that you consult legal help quickly so as to ensure their ability to properly guide you along the way and investigate your case.
-Our San Bernardino law firm will also ensure that you are receiving proper medical treatment.
+Our San Bernardino work injury law firm will also ensure that you are receiving proper medical treatment.
 Whether your eye injury happened at work, in public, at home, in an auto accident, while playing a sport or anywhere else, our work injury and personal injury law firm will start helping you today so please call us at (909) 436-4610.

 The field of injuries to the eye includes a whole range of injury types and injury circumstances.
 In general, they are when the eye, eyelid or retina has been displaced, fractured, penetrated, perforated, burned by chemicals, cut, burned by UV rays, or scratched.
 Retaining one’s ability to see is the primary goal of most eye injury treatments.
 The majority of causes for injuries to the eyes can be split into two categories which are chemical and physical.